react-native-elements/react-native-elements/docs/web_usage.md

 title: Usage on the Web
 ---

-React Native Elements can also be used in your web projects.
+React Native Elements just like on mobile can be used in your web projects.
 This is possible using [react-native-web](https://github.com/necolas/react-native-web).
 We'll highlight how to set this up using create-react-app.

 ## Why do I have to set this up?